confluentinc/examples/clients/cloud/README.md

 ## Programming Languages

 This directory includes examples of Kafka client applications written in different languages.
-The README for each language walks through the configurations required to connect to [Confluent Cloud](https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud).
+The README for each language walks through the necessary steps to run each example.
-If you want to run the applications against another Kafka cluster, provide the appropriate connection information in the properties file that is passed into the client applications.
+Each client example takes as an argument a properties file with the configuration parameters that specify connection information for any Kafka cluster: this can be on your local host, [Confluent Cloud](https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud), or any other cluster.

 |                                   |                                                 |                                   |
 |:---------------------------------:|:-----------------------------------------------:|:---------------------------------:|